leo2d/person-crud/web/README.md

 2. Then run __yarn__ or __npm i__
 3. Setup the connection to the api
     1. Open the file **api.js** in _src/services/api.js_
-    2. Change the value of the follow constants with your connection string:
+    2. Change the value of **baseURL** with your server url info:
+         For Example:
         ```javascript

         //api.js